The Farmer, Cline & Campbell Truck Accident Team — Protecting Your Rights After A Truck Accident

 Our experienced personal injury trial lawyers care about seeing you get the greatest compensation available for injuries suffered in accidents caused by the negligence of truck drivers or a trucking company.

 Our attorneys represent victims of severe injuries, including traumatic brain injury and spinal cord injury.
 We help our clients obtain compensation for medical bills and other costs resulting from catastrophic injuries.

-We Advances The Costs Necessary To Pursue Your Claim – You Don’t Pay Us If You Don’t Win
+We Advance The Costs Necessary To Pursue Your Claim — You Don’t Pay Us If We Don’t Win For You

 Contact us for a free consultation about your semi-truck accident.
 We handle commercial trucking accident litigation cases involving:

 - Interstate trucking accidents

 - Drunk driver accidents

 - Tire blowout accidents

 - Driving logbook violations , overweight trucks and violations of Federal Motor Carrier Safety Administration regulations